crocsg/MidiFlower_wifi/README.md

 # Configuration feature
 We use the ESP32 wifi to enable a Wifi  acces point named **MidiFlower_XXXXXXXX**.

-**The default password of the access point is 12345678** you can chage it in wifiap.cpp Use your mobile phone to connect to the acces point The configuration board can be reach on **http://192.168.163.1**.
+**The default password of the access point is 12345678** you can chage it in wifiap.cpp.

+Use your mobile phone to connect to the acces point The configuration board can be reach on **http://192.168.163.1**.
 On Android phone you can access the configuration by using "Router Configuration" button in wifi channel parameters.